Vyral/base-template/_drafts/getting-to-know-the-kind-health-group.md

 {% include youtube.html %}

-On today’s “Everyday Encinitas,” I sat down with Dr. Georgine Nanos to talk about her work at Kind Health Group.
+<center>On today’s “Everyday Encinitas,” I sat down with Dr. Georgine Nanos to talk about her work at Kind Health Group.</center>

 Welcome to another episode of “Everyday Encinitas,” where our goal is to spotlight local businesses and community organizations around the area to learn a little bit more about them.
 Today we had the pleasure of meeting Dr. Georgine Nanos, founder of the Kind Health Group.
 Here’s what she had to say.